Short URL for this page:

 p141 Faults

-As the officers kicked up their heels over freedom from pulling doorbells, Indicates a West Point graduate and gives his Class.MacArthur took advantage of his own order to cloister himself in his quarters.
+As the officers kicked up their heels over freedom from pulling doorbells, Indicates a West Point graduate, Class of 1903: a link to his biographical entry in Cullum's Register.MacArthur took advantage of his own order to cloister himself in his quarters.
 Off duty he would walk straight there, and would not ordinarily accept an invitation to dine or take part in social activities.
 He attended an initial reception for himself in Cullum Hall, so as to meet and shake hands with the officers.
 But a quick hand-pumping was as much contact as most officers had.
 He did not attend the Post parties, hops or informal teas.
 He did not appear for a drink at the Club or hobnob with any group.

 The sweeping changes he was making, the controversies he was arousing, his young, handsome appearance from afar and the rumors of his fetching personality gave the dwellers in the garrison an unusually keen and growing desire to met and talk with him.